nopnop2002/esp-mesh-lite-examples/mesh_http_server/README.md

 # How to use
 Open a browser and enter the IP address of the ESP32 in the address bar.
-Displays all node information in the Meh-Network.
+Displays all node information in the Mesh-Network.
 ![Image](https://github.com/user-attachments/assets/3ade599e-f297-445c-adfc-294446af5771)

 Click on the anchor to view the device details.